 “This is a daylight murder of Constitutional norms, set conventions and propriety.
 The poll panel's rules express preference for a unanimous view, but provide for a majority ruling in the absence of unanimity.
 Being a Constitutional body, the minority view has to be recorded, but this is being trampled to protect the Modi-Shah duo,” he said.

 “Omitting the dissent of election commissioner, simply because he had asked for a notice to be issued to PM Modi, has severely tarnished the institutional integrity of the Election Commission,” Surjewala said.

-leader Ahmed Patel said: “There must be a thorough, credible inquiry into the issues raised by Lavasa and restoration of the Commission’s independent status as the watchdog of world’s largest democracy.
+Senior Congress leader Ahmed Patel said: “There must be a thorough, credible inquiry into the issues raised by Lavasa and restoration of the Commission’s independent status as the watchdog of world’s largest democracy.
 Lavasa’s letter — contents of which have appeared in the media — is extremely serious.
-The sanctity of the electoral process and the institutional integrity of the Election Commission of India
+The sanctity of the electoral process and the institutional integrity of the Election Commission of India is in jeopardy.”

 CPI(M) General Secretary Sitaram Yechury asked if dissenting opinions made by judges in the Supreme Court could be made public, then why cannot those of the election commissioners.